-- (a) An Official must not use, or attempt to use, his or her official position or office, or take or fail to take any action, or influence, or attempt to influence, others to take or fail to take any action, in a manner which he or she knows, or has reason to believe, may result in a personal or financial benefit, not shared with a substantial segment of the city's population, for any of the following persons or entities: - (1) The Official; - (2) The Official's Relative, or the employer or business of the Relative; - (3) A person with which the Official has a financial or business relationship, including but not limited to: - a.
-An outside employer or business of the Official, or the Official's spouse or domestic partner, or someone who works for such outside employer or business; or - b A client or substantial customer - (4) A publicly traded company if the Official or his or her spouse, parent or child owns the stock or instruments of debt greater than 10 percent of the value of the company; - (5) Real property if the Official or his or her spouse, parent or child holds an equitable or legal ownership with a fair market value of \$2,500 or more; - (6) A nongovernmental civic group, social, charitable, or religious organization of which the Official, or the Official's spouse or domestic partner, is an officer or director; or - (7) A public or private business entity for which the Official, or his or her Relative serves as a director, general partner, or officer, or in any other policy-making position except when so appointed to the position by the city. - (b) An Official must file a Conflict Disclosure statement pursuant to Local Government Code chapter 176 with respect to a vendor if the vendor has an employment relationship with the Official or a Relative that results in the Official or Relative receiving taxable income, other than investment income, that exceeds \$2,500 during the 12-month period preceding the date the city enters into a contract with the vendor.
-Such Conflicts Disclosure statement must be filed with the City Secretary no later than 5 p.m. on the seventh business day after the Official becomes aware of the facts that require the filing of a statement. - (c) It is a violation for an Official to, within two years of entering city service, award a contract or participate in a matter benefiting a person or entity that formerly employed the Official.
+- (a) An official must not use, or attempt to use, his or her official position or office, or take or fail to take any action, or influence, or attempt to influence, others to take or fail to take any action, in a manner which he or she knows, or has reason to believe, may result in a personal or financial benefit, not shared with a substantial segment of the city's population, for any of the following persons or entities: - (1) The official; - (2) The official's relative, or the employer or business of the relative; - (3) A person with which the official has a financial or business relationship, including but not limited to: - a.
+An outside employer or business of the official, or the official's spouse or domestic partner, or someone who works for such outside employer or business; or - b.
+A client or substantial customer. - (4) A publicly traded company if the official or his or her spouse, parent or child owns the stock or instruments of debt greater than ten percent of the value of the company; - (5) Real property if the official or his or her spouse, parent or child holds an equitable or legal ownership with a fair market value of \$2,500.00 or more; - (6) A nongovernmental civic group, social, charitable, or religious organization of which the official, or the official's spouse or domestic partner, is an officer or director; or - (7) A public or private business entity for which the official, or his or her relative serves as a director, general partner, or officer, or in any other policy-making position except when so appointed to the position by the city. - (b) An official must file a conflict disclosure statement pursuant to V.T.C.A.
+Local Government Code ch.
+176 with respect to a vendor if the vendor has an employment relationship with the official or a relative that results in the official or relative receiving taxable income, other than investment income, that exceeds \$2,500.00 during the twelve-month period preceding the date the city enters into a contract with the vendor.
+Such conflicts disclosure statement must be filed with the city secretary no later than 5:00 p.m. on the seventh business day after the official becomes aware of the facts that require the filing of a statement. - (c) It is a violation for an official to, within two years of entering city service, award a contract or participate in a matter benefiting a person or entity that formerly employed the official.

 Sec.
 2-78.
-Disclosure of Gifts.
+Acceptance and Disclosure disclosure of gifts.